Democracy's Quiet Math Problem — Shiny Side Out

 🇬🇧 Liberal DemocratsClassical liberalism — Gladstone, Mill, free tradeLiberal originsCentrist, pro-EU, socially progressive, economically pragmatic

-🇦🇺 Liberal PartyMarket-liberal, anti-collectivist, Menzies' conservative coalitionNamed "Liberal" as anti-LaborCentre-right, fractured post-2025, searching for direction
+🇦🇺 Liberal PartyMarket-liberal, anti-collectivist, Menzies' conservative coalitionNamed "Liberal" as anti-LaborCentre-right, fractured post-2025, searching for direction.
+33% of Liberal MPs across Australia are women — despite the party setting a 50% target a decade ago.

-🌿 The GreensSingle-issue environmentalism, anti-nuclear 1970sEcology originsBroad progressive-left: climate, housing, social justice, wealth tax
+🌿 The GreensSingle-issue environmentalism, anti-nuclear 1970sEcology originsBroad progressive-left: climate, housing, social justice, wealth tax.
+67% of Greens MPs across Australia are women.

 § 03 — Part II: Three Systems